LosAndroides/Learn/documentation/jacoco.md

 - csv: usually used to feed other tools because it's easier to analyze by tools.
 - html: very useful to read the report.

-In the implemented solution we're creating the xml and html reports.
+In the implemented solution we're creating the *xml* and *html* reports.
+The *xml* will be used to analyze the coverage and publish the percentage in the PR.
+The *html* is very useful to check it manually.

 ### HTML report
 You can see in the first screen the information grouped by package.